bitruss/cli-template/README.md

 default_ is the main program

 1.1 run default program with dev mode
-./CliAppTemplate --dev=true
+./CliAppTemplate --mode=dev

 1.2 run default program with production mode ./CliAppTemplate
 or
-./CliAppTemplate --dev=false
+./CliAppTemplate --mode=pro

 2."config" application:
 config is the program used to show or set config file

 2.1 set dev.json config
-./CliAppTemplate --dev=true set ...
+./CliAppTemplate --mode=dev set ...

 2.1 set pro.json config
+./CliAppTemplate --mode=pro set ...
+or
-./CliAppTemplate --dev=false set ...
+./CliAppTemplate set ...

 3.run log application
 log is used to show the local log files